Explore the historic Buda Castle and Gellert Hill and enjoy the most spectacular views of Budapest.

 The Hungarian National Museum (Magyar Nemzeti Múzeum) is the oldest public museum in Hungary.
 The museum's present building was built between 1837 and 1847, and it stands as a great example of Neo-Classicist architecture.
 Founded 200 years ago, the museum is dedicated to the history of Hungary and today it remains a symbol of Hungary's national identity.
 The permanent exhibition includes furniture, textiles, weapons, metalwork, and ceramics.
 One of the most valuable items is the Coronation Mantle (the Crown Jewels are on display in Budapest's Parlament)

-What's included
+What's included:

-Intercom radio with a headset
+- Safety helmet, gas, 3-rd party liability insurance, Intercom radio with a headset

 Requirements

-Valid driver's licence
+Valid driver's license

-50cc: Car or Moped licence
+50cc scooter: Car license or Moped license

 Liability